 Early Origins of the Dounham family

 Important Dates for the Dounham family

 This web page shows only a small excerpt of our Dounham research.
-Another 305 words (22 lines of text) covering the years 1190, 1332, 1511, 1577, 1561 and 1577 are included under the topic Early Dounham History in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) covering the years 1190, 1332, 1511, 1577, 1561 and 1577 are included under the topic Early Dounham History in all our PDF Extended History products and printed products wherever possible.

 Dounham Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Dounham are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Dounham include: Dunham, Dunnam, Downham, Dounham, Downnam and others.

 Early Notables of the Dounham family (pre 1700)

 More information is included under the topic Early Dounham Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dounham family to Ireland

-Some of the Dounham family moved to Ireland, but this topic is not covered in this excerpt.Another 37 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Dounham family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dounham family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Dounham or a variant listed above: John Dunham of Plymouth who in 1633 purchased land at Dartmouth.
 Later John Dunham of Barnstable settled in 1655.
 By 1850 the Dunham name had reached as far west as San Francisco..